AntonHuu/GitGithub_training/Git_Github_dictionary.md

   - IMPORTANT: **Close all files your editing (add and commit/push), and after switching reload.**

-  - When branching: The Develop area becomes a mirror of the timeline.
+  - When branching: The Develop area becomes a mirror of the timeline you want to see.
+So some docs may disappear when going to a different timeline according to in which timeline it is saved.

 Parallel timeline: how to experiment risk free